ibm-cloud-docs/account/update-private.md

 Complete the following steps to create a draft version, update it, and merge the changes to the current version of your software.

-  You need the version locator for your software version.
-To find it, run the `ibmcloud catalog offering list --catalog "My first catalog"` command, and search for version 2.4.39.
+  You need the version locator for your software.
+To find it, run the **`ibmcloud catalog offering list --catalog "My first catalog"`** command and search for version 2.4.39.
   {: important}

 1. Create a draft version of your software.